 Abstract:

 Mites inhabiting different habitats are important bio-controlling agents of various pests such as fungi, nematodes, harmful insects.
 Faunistic surveys were undertaken to collect beetles associated mites from the study area.
 The survey revealed the presence of phoretic deutonymphs of two mite species - Uroobovella marginata and Uropoda orbicularis (order Uropodina) on Holotrichia consanguinea beetle.
-Deutonymph is the larval stage of mite which disperse through phoresy on several insects and attach to insect cuticle by using their anal pedicel.
+Deutonymph is the larval stage of mite which disperse through phoresy on several insects and attach to insect cuticle by their anal pedicel.
 A brief diagnosis of these species is provided along with their locality records.
 Remarkably, these species are reported for the first time from Maharashtra, specifically from Sangamner Tehsil, Ahilyanagar district.

-KeyWords: Uropodina, Phoresy, Biocontrol, dispersal, Anal Pedicel.
+KeyWords: Uropodina, Phoresy, Biocontrol, dispersal, anal pedicel.

 Introduction:

 Members of the superfamily Uropodoidea are called tortoise mites because of their appearance (Knee et al., 2012).
 These mites generally inhabit organic substrates such as decaying wood, soil, leaf litter, dung, nests of birds, burrows of mammals, and deutonymphs can be phoretic on insects (Bal, 2006; Krantz & Walter, 2009; Wiśniewski & Hirschmann, 1993).
 Some mites of the family Urodinychidae and Trematuridae are fungivorous (Faasch, 1967).
 Mites such as U. marginata, U. vegetans, U. phoenicis, and U. pyriformes are reported to feed on fly larvae, nematodes, and some other mites (Athias-Binche & Habersaat, 1988; Hughes, 1976; Jalil & Rodriguez, 1970).
-Hence, they are involved in the biocontrol of harmful pests.
+Hence, they are involved in the biocontrol of pests.
 Developing deutonymphs disperse through phoresy on several insects and attach to insect cuticle by using their anal pedicel.
 The placement of mite group Uropodina is not stable (Halliday, 2016).
 The taxonomic studies on the superorder Uropodina are very poor, approximately 2200 species are present worldwide.
-Only 10 species have been newly described from India in the last 30 years (Kontschán, 2024).
-Approximately 25 species are present in India (Kontschán, 2012; Wiśniewski & Hirschmann, 1993), which is relatively fewer compared to other taxa.
-Recently, a new species of Uroobovella tripophinae is reported on the Trilophidia turpis grasshopper from Tamil Nadu (Vaithiyanathan, 2024).
-Maharashtra state has shared the Western Ghats but none of the species is reported yet from this large suborder, Uropodina from Maharashtra.
-Holotrichia consanguinea is one of the harmful phytophagous pests in groundnut, maize, sugarcane, guava and grapes.
+Only 10 species have been described from India in the last 30 years (Kontschán, 2024).
+Approximately 25 species are present in India (Kontschán, 2012; Wiśniewski & Hirschmann, 1993), which is relatively few compared to other taxa.
+Recently, a new species of Uroobovella tripophinae was reported on Trilophidia turpis grasshopper from Tamil Nadu (Vaithiyanathan, 2024).
+Maharashtra State has shared the Western Ghats but none of the species is reported yet from this large suborder, Uropodina from Maharashtra.
+Holotrichia consanguinea is one of the phytophagous pests in groundnut, maize, sugarcane, guava and grapes.
 Several methods of controlling this phytophagous pest are employed as they are causing heavy losses (Singh et al., 2024) Studying the interactions between insects and mites can yield insights into how mites utilize their hosts and reveal lesser-known microhabitats, as well as their societal implications.
 Hence an attempt is made to study on insect-associated mites from study area.

-Materials and Methods:
+Material and Methods:

-During the collection of insect-associated mites, 3 Holotrichia beetles were collected by a light trap near vermicompost, cattle manure sites and groundnut agricultural fields.
+During the collection of insect-associated mites, 3 Holotrichia beetles were collected in a light trap near vermicompost, cattle manure sites and groundnut agricultural fields.
 The insects were observed under a DewinterTM stereo binocular microscope.
-Further, the mites are detached from the insect body by using a minute pin, and both the insect and the mites are stored in 95% ethanol.
+The mites were detached from the insect body by using a minute pin, and both the insect and the mites were stored in 95% ethanol.
 The mites were cleared by using lactic acid for 24 hrs in cavity blocks at 50 °C on the hot plate.
 Permanent slides were made by using a PVA medium (Krantz & Walter, 2009) and coverslips are sealed by using red insulating paint (MG Chemicals, USA), and slides were put into the heat incubator at 50 °C for a week.
 Mites were observed under a Labomed LX500 compound microscope and photographed using an Amscope 5MP camera.
 Identification of mites is done by using key provided by (Mašán, 2001).

 Results and Discussion: